How to Set up Your New Law Firm Workspace

 Build your resource library

 The best way to improve your business management skills is to read books written by other lawyers who have gone through the same process.
-While it can be difficult to juggle the client and business sides of a solo law firm, make sure that you still carve out time (even if it’s just 15 minutes a day), to read and further your business knowledge.
+While it can be difficult to juggle the client and business sides of a solo law firm, make sure that you still carve out time (even if it’s just 15 minutes a day) to further your knowledge.

 There’s a lot that goes into running a successful law firm, but there are also many different kinds of books on business, law, and the business of law designed to help you.